 - Should I bring a gift?
 "Israeli guests consider it an imposition to bring someone a present to their wedding," says Shiner, although she acknowledges registries are becoming more accepted.
 "Still, guests won't bring anything to the wedding.
 They'll just give cash or something beforehand through the registry service."

-Read through the various Israeli wedding customs and traditions below, check out photos from Plotkin-Ezra's joy-filled celebration just south of Tel Aviv, and be prepared for some serious party FOMO.
+Read through the various Israeli wedding customs and traditions below.
 Mazel tov!

 Mikvah Bathing Ritual